noizebox/BricksDSP/README.md

 -------------------
 Create a build directory and call cmake from this directory, as will most CMake projects.
 Note that there's a few build options settable from CMake.
 See _CMakeLists.txt_

-To include in a CMake based project, add the following to the projects _CMakeLists.txt_
+To include in a CMake based project, add the following to the projects _CMakeLists.txt_ file:
 ````
 add_subdirectory(BrickDsp)
 target_link_libraries(target_name bricks_dsp)